Can I publish a video or photos of people I suspect are shoplifting?

 Although you may think the image shows that a person has shoplifted goods or you may suspect they have and want to find out who they are, there is always the possibility that you are mistaken.
 Publishing and sharing an image without checking its accuracy can cause the person serious embarrassment and make you vulnerable to a potential defamation law suit.

 We have published guidance on the use of CCTV and photographic images that is available on our website.
+You might also want to read about this actual case which our office dealt with in which a shop manager posted photos on Facebook of a teenage girl whom she suspected of shoplifting.

 If you believe you have evidence that a crime has been committed, you should contact Police.